 An important consideration in any restoration project is where to source seed and other plant material to be planted on selected sites.
 Similarly, evaluating how to store and germinate seed can have a profound impact on long-term success.
 Despite the importance of these decisions, obtaining the necessary information can be challenging.
-The Restore and Renew NSW project aims to overcome this challenge.
+Restore and Renew NSW responds to this challenge.

 Click on the above image to view a video of Dr Maurizio Rossetto, Principal Research Scientist with the Royal Botanic Gardens and Domain Trust, outlining the vision for the Restore and Renew NSW project.

 Objectives of the Restore and Renew NSW Project

 Restore and Renew NSW will develop research-based, detailed and specific restoration guidelines for over 200 plant species which are considered useful in restoration projects across NSW.
 Genetic, adaptive, environmental, and ecological information will be collected for all 200+ species by taking advantage of innovative research techniques.
 For example, Next Generation Sequencing, a technique similar to that used in the ‘Human genome project’, will be used to collect genetic information on a scale never before attempted in plants.